Yo-kai Watch 3: Reception

 Yo-kai Watch 3 received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 Yo-kai Watch 3 was positively reviewed in Famitsu, scoring 37/40 for both the Sushi & Tempura versions; the Sukiyaki version received the same score.

 In the United States, GameSpot scored the game 6/10, calling it "a fun time" and "a cheerful, wacky playground where Pokémon-like creatures happen to live."
 Nintendo Life was significantly more enthusiastic, scoring the game at 9/10 and declaring it "a triumphant last hurrah for one of the [3DS] platform's most beloved series."
 Overall, the game was rated 80/100 on Metacritic.

 Despite positive reviews, the game sold less than its two predecessors in Japan, selling 2 million copies overall.
-The game was also a commercial failure in the United States, only selling about 4,000 copies.
+The game was also a commercial failure in the United States.
 In the years since its release, Yo-kai Watch 3 has become one of the 3DS's most expensive games.